itfanr/ros2-wiki/OSX-Install-Binary.md

     listener
 You should see the `talker` saying that it's `Publishing` messages and the `listener` saying `I heard` those messages.
 Hooray!

-### ROS 1 bridge

-If you have ROS 1 installed, you can try the ROS 1 bridge, by first sourcing your ROS 1 setup file; we'll assume that it's `~/ros_catkin_ws/install_isolated/setup.bash`.

-If you haven't already, start a roscore:

-    . ~/ros_catkin_ws/install_isolated/setup.bash
-    roscore

-In another terminal, start the bridge:

-    . ~/ros_catkin_ws/install_isolated/setup.bash
-    . ~/ros2_install/ros2-osx/setup.bash
-    dynamic_bridge

-For more information on the bridge, read the [tutorial](https://github.com/ros2/ros1_bridge/blob/master/README.md).

 If you run into issues, see the troubleshooting section on the source installation page: https://github.com/ros2/ros2/wiki/OSX-Development-Setup#troubleshooting